Caucasian Shepherd vs Cavachon: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Caucasian Shepherd and Cavachon diverge most clearly.
 Caucasian Shepherd brings a powerful, alert, fearless energy to the household, compared to Cavachon's gentle, cheerful, affectionate disposition.
 These differences shape every daily interaction.
 In daily life, this means Caucasian Shepherd owners typically experience a dog that leans toward powerful behavior, while Cavachon owners find their dog more inclined toward gentle tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Both temperaments are legitimate — the better choice depends on the specific household, not any absolute measure.

 Best for Families with Children